-If the Theft Alarm/Immobilizer Light comes on during normal vehicle operation, (the vehicle has been running for longer than 10 seconds), a fault has been detected in the electronics and the vehicle should be serviced as soon as possible.
+If the Vehicle Security Alarm Indicator Light turns on during normal vehicle operation (vehicle running for longer than 10 seconds), it indicates that there is a fault in the electronics.
+Should this occur, have the vehicle serviced as soon as possible.

-- The Sentry Key Immobilizer System is not compatible with remote starting systems.
-Use of these systems may result in vehicle starting problems and loss of security protection. - Exxon/Mobil Speed Pass,TM additional Sentry Keys, or any other transponder equipped components on the same keychain will not cause a key-related (transponder) fault unless the additional part is physically held against the ignition key being used when starting the vehicle.
+• The Sentry Key Immobilizer System is not compatible with some after-market remote starting systems.
+Use of these systems may result in vehicle starting problems and loss of security protection.

+Exxon/Mobil Speed Pass,TM additional Sentry Keys, or any other transponder-equipped components on the same key chain will not cause a key-related (transponder) fault unless the additional part is physically held against the ignition key being used when starting the vehicle.
 Cell phones, pagers, or other RF electronics will not cause interference with this system.